 The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?

 “Just start eating” was one of the hardest phrases to hear when I had anorexia nervosa.
 As I was relentlessly poked fun at for being chubby and overweight by my family, I fell into a spiral of isolation and developed a hate for food.
-For 6 months, I would hear the constant sound of a single mango being peeled- my meal every day.
-My struggle with anorexia began when I stopped eating rice and drinking soda, since I felt as though it added unnecessary calories to my meals.
+For six months, I would hear the constant sound of a single mango being peeled—my meal every day.
+My struggle with anorexia began when I stopped eating rice and drinking soda since I felt as though it added unnecessary calories to my meals.
 Over time, it accumulated to not having breakfast and dinner, and over the course of 2 months, it lead up to not eating on most days.
 I became severely underweight and despite the words of encouragement my friends and family gave, it was never enough to outweigh my hate for food.
 Until one day, my aunt said, “I’ll eat this meal if you eat this cookie”.

 Those words helped tremendously with my recovery.
 From eating the cookie, I remembered what it felt like to not be limited to one fruit every day.
 Soon after, my aunt started to educate me about food.
-She taught me to not view food as calories, but as essentials for my body to grow.
-In doing this, she sent me food with letters explaining why I should eat the food every day without fail.
+She taught me to not view food as calories, but as essentials my body requires for growth.
+She sent me food with letters explaining why I should eat the food every day without fail.
 “Salmon is rich in protein and is full of keratin!” was written in the very first letter I read.
-Upon first glance, I felt motivated to eat the salmon, especially since she mentioned it was full of keratin, as my hair was falling out due to lack of nutrients.
+Upon first glance, I felt motivated to eat the salmon, since she mentioned it was full of keratin, as my hair was falling out due to lack of nutrients.
 Though it was a process, it wasn’t always linear, as oftentimes I fall back into the same pattern after stepping on a scale and seeing an increase in my weight.
-As I continued on my path of recovery, I began to add more food to my plate, starting with baked salmon, to eventually eating rice and pork.
-In time, I came to the realization that it’s not about avoiding all foods, but knowing and understanding what your body needs.
-From my recovery, I learned that the way of educating people is crucial, as recovery, for me, was not as simple as finding a problem and a solution.
-For me, recovery mirrors education- it isn’t always a direct path, and there will always be challenges along the way where you fall, but with the right approach, you will be able to succeed.
+As I continued on, I began to add more food to my plate, starting with baked salmon, to eventually eating rice and pork.
+In time, I came to the realization that it’s not about avoiding food, but knowing and understanding what your body needs.
+I learned that the way of educating people is crucial, as recovery for me, was not as simple as finding a problem and a solution.
+For me, recovery mirrors education—it isn’t always a direct path.
+There will always be challenges along the way where you fall, but with the right approach, you will be able to succeed.